Kanary159357/React-Metronome/README.md

 <h3>Todo</h3>

-semi accent for 6beats, 8beats?
+semi accent for 3,4 bits for 6, 8beats?